Charles-Hoot/machine-learning-f20-project/README.md

 # machine-learning-f20-project
-Repo holding files for the final project
+Repo for all project documents